Best Phones for People with Bad Eyesight

 Again, the screen is small, but it’s not a touchscreen and it’s high contrast with extra large text to make it simple to read.
 The numbered keypad is large and raised, and there’s a setting that lets the numbers speak when pressed so you know the right number is being called.
 There’s an emergency contact button as well that works in the same way as the one mention on the Doro phone above.

-Simple could be a negative as well though, since there’s no internet connection here, no voice recognition, no apps, and not even a camera.
+Simple could be a negative as well though, since there’s no internet connection here, no voice recognition, no apps, no QWERTY keyboard and not even a camera.
 But if you’re looking for a phone that calls and texts and can easily be used by even those with no vision, then the Binatone M250 is going to be a good bet.

 - Intuitive and easy to use